mikepound/mazesolving/README.md

 - Mazes don't need to be square - as long as they are surrounded by black walls.
 The input image will obviously be square.
 - Large areas of white, using my algorithm, will essentially degenerate into an inefficient flood fill - avoid!

+- Regarding pull requests and issue tracking.
+I'm not actively developing this project over the long term.
+Mostly I want the code to be as it was (at least in general function) at the time of the video.
+I've accepted some obvious improvements already from people, but if you're looking to add a pull request because you've added to or altered the functionality in a big way, I'd prefer you avoided that.